- Home

 Even if you don’t have large lump sums available, you could supercharge your pension savings by committing to contributing any pay rises, bonuses, or other income increases you receive to your pension pot.

 When your salary increases, for example, you could think about automatically bumping up your pension contribution rate by at least the same percentage.
-For example, if you get a 3% pay rise, increase your pension payments by 3% or more.
-This allows you to save more for retirement without impacting your current monthly budget.
-You could decide to pay a slightly higher percentage into your pension.
+For example, if you get a 3% pay rise, consider increasing your pension payments by 3% or more.
+This would mean you’re saving more for retirement without it impacting your current monthly budget.
+You could decide to pay a slightly higher percentage into your pension if you can afford to.
 If you receive a 3% pay rise, say, increase your pension contributions by 4% or 5%.

 While not everyone can afford large pension top-ups, making occasional contributions when you have some spare cash available ensures that your money is working harder over the years through the power of compounding.